 How big does a discus fish get?

-Discus fish (Symphysodon spp.) generally reach an average size of 6 to 8 inches (15 to 20 centimeters) in diameter.
-However, factors such as genetics, diet, and overall care can influence their growth rate and ultimate size.
+While discus typically grow to an average of 6 to 8 inches (15 to 20 centimeters) in diameter, several factors can influence their ultimate size, including genetics, diet, and overall care.

 How fast do discus grow?